 Step 2:

-Now, it is the job of this Authorized Participant to get hold of all the assets or securities which the ETF wants to hold.
+Now, it is the job of this Authorized Participant to get hold of all the assets or securities that the ETF wants to hold.

 Step 3: